mitre/heimdall2/README.md

 ### Heimdall Server + Frontend Development

-In order to run Heimdall Server, Postgresql must be installed and the following one-time steps must be performed:
+In order to run Heimdall Server, Postgresql must be installed and a user account must exist with the permission to create databases.
+If such a user account doesn't exist, perform these steps to create it:

+    # Start the Postgres terminal
+    psql postgres

+    # Create the user
+    CREATE USER <username> with encrypted password '<password>';
+    ALTER USER <username> CREATEDB;
+    quit

+Then, the following one-time steps must be performed:

     cp apps/backend/.env-example apps/backend/.env
     # Edit /apps/backend/.env to reflect the appropriate configuration for your system